kovmir/l2flood/README.md

 ```

 * The default delay between packets has been changed to `0`.
-* The default data packet size has been increase to `600`.
+* The default data packet size has been increased to `600`.
 * `l2ping` options work.

 [1]: https://linux.die.net/man/1/l2ping